-- A Picture of Our Community: some facts and figures which support the ambitions, aims and objectives captured in the community strategy. - Improving Our Community: identification of which partner/s who will take the lead in achieving these and how; a set of measures to show progress; and a public report clearly showing what has been achieved. - 1.4 The Local Development Framework (LDF) will play an important role in achieving this vision.
-The Council started work on its LDF following the adoption of the Unitary Development Plan, and on enactment of the Planning & Compulsory Purchase Act 2004.
-This IDP will form part of the evidence base, which will inform the LDF preparation process. - 1.5 The London Plan including Further Alterations (2008) provides a framework for development and investment in the City over the next 15 20 years.
-It forms part of the statutory development plan for every local authority in London. - 1.6 The London Plan provides a clear indication of the growth of the City and for the Borough to 2021.
-This enables the Kensington and Chelsea Core Strategy document to make assumptions beyond this date. - 1.7 The Core Strategy sets out the key elements of the planning framework for the area to 2028.
-It should outline the long term spatial vision for the area, and the broad locations for delivering the housing and other strategic development needs such as employment, retail, leisure, community, essential public service and transport development. - 1.8 The vision for Kensington and Chelsea over the next 20 years is to remain the best place to live in London.
+- A Picture of Our Community: some facts and figures which support the ambitions, aims and objectives captured in the community strategy. - Improving Our Community: identification of which partner/s who will take the lead in achieving these and how; a set of measures to show progress; and a public report clearly showing what has been achieved. - 1.4 The London Plan is the strategic plan for London and sets out an integrated economic, environmental, transport, and social framework for the development of the capital to 2031.
+It forms part of the development plan for Greater London and London Borough's local plans need to be in general conformity with the London Plan and its policies. - 1.5 The Core Strategy forms part of the LDF in this borough and was adopted in 2010.
+It sets out the key elements of the planning framework for the area to 2028.
+It outlines the long term spatial vision for the area, and the broad locations for delivering the housing and other strategic development needs such as employment, retail, leisure, community, essential public service and transport development. - 1.6 The vision for Kensington and Chelsea over the next 20 years is to remain the best place to live in London.
 To do this, significant change will be needed principally in the north to raise the quality of life to the best in London.
 In those parts of the borough which currently enjoy a high quality of life, there must be careful incremental improvement to ensure the position is maintained.
-Seven strategic objectives have been identified to deliver its vision: - To keep life local - To foster vitality - To offer better travel choices - To maintain and extend our quality public realm - To renew our legacy - To achieve a diversity of housing; and - To respect environmental limits - 1.9 In line with this, the LDF will target much of the new growth within North Kensington.
+Seven strategic objectives have been identified to deliver its vision: - To keep life local - To foster vitality - To offer better travel choices - To maintain and extend our quality public realm - To renew our legacy - To achieve a diversity of housing; and - To respect environmental limits - 1.7 In line with this, the LDF targets much of the new growth within North Kensington.
 These areas will be a focus for economic and residential development and regeneration.
 These are areas of significantly lower accessibility, as well as difficulty in moving north-south in the borough, and thus a greater dependency on car use, although fewer than 50% of households in the borough have a car.
-It is necessary to maintain the top

-- quality built environment we have inherited, both in terms of the buildings and the public realm.
-The relative isolation of some of the post-war housing estates due to disconnected layouts and poor legibility. - 1.10 As a result of this, it is likely that new development will be located within these areas.
+It is necessary to maintain the top quality built environment we have inherited, both in terms of the buildings and the public realm.
+The relative isolation of some of the post-war housing estates due to disconnected layouts and poor legibility. - 1.8 As a result of this, it is likely that new development will be located within these areas.
 An increase in the number of people living and working in the same space could potentially result in increased stress on the existing services and infrastructure.